 We wanted to take this experience into the field of education to enhance academic integrity and help students and content creators in keeping their writing authentic and original.
 We help students in the writing process.
 Everyone today is using other sources when they are writing articles or doing research.
 We are here to make sure that you didn’t leave a copyrighted paragraph in your content, even by accident.
 Copyleaks can help in that process.

-We have 2 main markets we are focusing on.
-The first market is the education space where we work with academic institutions, e-learning platforms, Learning Management Systems and other software solutions to add another layer of plagiarism detection and help authenticate content within their specific systems.
+We have two main markets we are focusing on.
+The first market is the education space where we work with academic institutions, e-learning platforms, Learning Management Systems, and other software solutions to add another layer of plagiarism detection and help authenticate content within their specific systems.

-The second major market for us is around Intellectual Property and copyright protection so we are working with many content creators and publishers, who use Copyleaks for 2 main use cases:
+The second major market for us is around Intellectual Property and copyright protection so we are working with many content creators and publishers, who use Copyleaks for two main use cases:

 We built our product as a platform from day one, with a very flexible and comprehensive open API that can be easily integrated with any system.
 And as so it is a very generic technology so we have many other use cases, for example, we’ve also been working with government organizations to identify leaks of sensitive information, we are working with SEO agencies, lawyers and businesses that want to make sure that their website content is not being copied by competitors.